magejosh/wizards-choice/docs/how_to_play.md

 - **Mystic Punch**: Discard a spell card to deal damage (spell tier + difficulty modifier)
 - **Skip Turn**: Regenerate additional mana if you have 2 or fewer cards

+### Spell Scrolls

+Spell scrolls provide an opportunity to learn new spells or use powerful spells without consuming mana.

+#### Finding Scrolls
+- **Loot Drops**: Defeat enemies to occasionally receive spell scrolls
+- **Market Purchases**: Visit markets specializing in scrolls to buy them
+- **Rarity Levels**: Scrolls come in common, uncommon, rare, epic, and legendary varieties

+#### Using Scrolls
+- **In Wizard's Study**: Use scrolls to permanently learn new spells for your collection
+  - You cannot learn spells you already know
+  - Once used, the scroll is consumed
+- **In Battle**: Use scrolls to cast a spell one time without spending mana
+  - Access your scroll inventory with the "Use Scroll" button
+  - Scroll is consumed after use
+  - Does not count as your equipped deck spells

+#### Scroll Strategy
+- Save rare scrolls for powerful spells you want to add to your collection
+- Use scrolls in battle to cast spells that would normally cost too much mana
+- Consider buying scrolls from markets when you need specific spell types

 ### Progression System

 #### Experience and Leveling